scalameta/metals/docs/editors/vscode.md

 ![format-on-paste](https://i.imgur.com/yJLAIxQ.gif)

-To enable this feature you need to enable formatting on paste in Visual Studio Code by checking `Editor: Format On PAste`:
+To enable this feature you need to enable formatting on paste in Visual Studio Code by checking `Editor: Format On Paste`:

 ![format-on-paste](https://i.imgur.com/OaBxwer.png)